Serversides/Model-Botter/README.md

 # Model-Botter
-A free-to-use model botter founded by https://www.youtube.com/@BreadBars
+A free-to-use model botter founded by breadbars

 ### HOW TO DOWNLOAD: